Although while there is some level of competition in every form of entertainment…

 The vast majority of the new comedians that hit the stage are very poorly prepared to properly deliver a stand-up comedy routine.

-There will be some that will will try to riff through a 3-5 minute stand-up comedy set.
+There will be some that will try to riff through a 3–5 minute stand-up comedy set.
 This means they attempt to interact with the audience, usually making fun of the people in the first couple of rows next to the stage.
+In other words, they have no real act to offer the audience.

-It is visible (at least it is to me) that most of the new comedians who do try to deliver an act attempted to “write jokes” in a literary fashion designed for a reader working only with words and sentences to the exclusion of any sort of expressive communication aspects.
+It is visible (at least it is to me) that most of the new comedians who do try to deliver an act attempted to “write jokes” in a literary fashion designed for a reader—working only with words and sentences to the exclusion of any sort of expressive communication aspects.
 How do I know that?

 I know that because the set-ups to the jokes are far, far too long before a punchline is finally delivered.
 This makes it impossible to generate more than a laugh or two in each minute or two of their act.